 - Operative not to use top 2 steps or to over reach

-If you need assistance with this, please do not hesitate to contact Graham Hyslop our Business Development Manager on 0800 069 8970 / 07702 130 639 or via email [email protected] If you have a HR enquiry then please don’t hesitate to contact the HR Team on 0800 069 8970.
+If you need assistance with the Work at Height Regulations 2005, please do not hesitate to contact Graham Hyslop our Business Development Manager on 0800 069 8970 / 07702 130 639 or via email email@example.com.
+If you have a HR enquiry then please don’t hesitate to contact the HR Team on 0800 069 8970.

 For more information about the services that we provide at HR Services Scotland Ltd, please get in touch with us by contacting the above phone number or via the links below.